abilandz/Bash_Starterkit/Tutorial.md

 Note the new entry in the last line, which is the content of file _/etc/hostname_ .

-We can, of course, combine options and arguments when invoking a command:
+We can, of course, combine both options (flags) and arguments when invoking a command:

 ```linux
 cat -n /etc/shells